 The Jacksonville Port Authority – Jaxport

-The Jacksonville Port Authority is known by locals as Jaxport and is home to three cargo terminals and one cruise ship terminal with space for large ships in both industries to dock and take on or remove cargo and passengers.
-Millions of tons of cargo go through these terminals every year.
+Millions of tons of cargo pass through Jaxport terminals every year.
 The kind of cargo that moves through the port includes containers, recreational boats, dry and liquid bulks, construction equipment, and oversized, military, and other specialized types of cargo.

-Cargo ships move in to Jaxport and out to the world, doing business with the Caribbean, South America, Africa, the Middle East, and Europe.
+Cargo ships move into Jaxport and out to the world, doing business with the Caribbean, South America, Africa, the Middle East, and Europe.
 The cargo that comes in here can be sent out to other parts of the U.S. by trucks on the nearby interstates or by one of several different railroads.

 Accidents at Jaxport

-As a major cargo hub and minor cruise port terminal, Jaxport is a busy place with a lot of moving parts and big equipment.
-One mistake can multiply into a serious incident that causes workers to be injured or even killed.
-If you work in the port or on the ships that come into dock here, you know just how dangerous your work is.
-Unfortunately there have been several examples in the past of accidents that cause equipment damage, injuries, and even fatalities.
+If you work in the port or on the ships that come into dock here, you know how dangerous your work is.
+Unfortunately, there have been several examples in the past of accidents that cause equipment damage, injuries, and even fatalities.

-Other accidents are more tragic.
-In 2011 a crane collapsed and killed a worker.
-The crane had been retired and the worker had been scrapping it piece by piece when it came down on him.
-The crane the man was using to do the dismantling of the old crane may not have been up to the job and that could have contributed to the accident.
+The crane the man was using to dismantle the old crane may not have been up to the job, which could have contributed to the accident.
 It is possible that someone’s poor judgment regarding how to do the job led to this terrible accident.

 What Causes Port Accidents?

-In nearly all cases of accidents that occur in ports, like the port in Jacksonville, a cause can be traced back to negligence, poor judgment, miscommunication, or other type of error made by a person.
-Ultimately responsible for making sure these accidents are prevented are the employers of those involved.
-If you work in a port you are entitled to a workplace that is as safe as possible.
+Ultimately responsible for ensuring these accidents are prevented are the employers of those involved.
+If you work in a port, you are entitled to a workplace that is as safe as possible.
 This means that your employer has taken all reasonable precautions to prevent accidents.
-True accidents may still occur, but these are inevitable.

 Jacksonville Maritime Lawyers Can Help

-If you have been a victim of one of these or any other type of workplace accident in your job as a longshoreman or seaman, you have a right to compensation.
-Your employer or your employer’s insurance company may try to deny you that compensation, even by blaming you for the accident.
-If you work in the port and qualify as a longshoreman or harbor worker you are entitled to a federal workers’ compensation program.
-You do not have to show that there was any negligence to get this money that will help pay for medical expenses and lost wages.
+If you work in the port and qualify as a longshoreman or harbor worker, you are entitled to a federal workers’ compensation program.
+You do not have to show that there was any negligence to get this money, which will help pay for medical expenses and lost wages.

-Maybe you work on a ship that comes into the Jacksonville port.
-If this is the case you may qualify as a seaman, which means you can refer to the Jones Act to get compensation in cases where negligence played a role.
-Being able to determine which laws apply to you, how to file a claim to get money, and how to ensure you actually get the money you need is complicated.
-You have access to help, though.
-Jacksonville maritime lawyers are the professionals with the expertise you need.
-One of these lawyers can help you navigate the laws, file claims, and can represent you in a fight against your employer for compensation.
+Being able to determine which laws apply to you, how to file a claim to get money, and how to ensure you get the money you need is complicated.
+Rely on Jacksonville maritime lawyers to help you navigate the laws, file claims, and represent you in a fight against your employer for compensation.